-The purpose of the Resin Identification Code (RIC) system is to help consumers and waste recovery facilities identify the different types of resins.
+The purpose of the Resin Identification Code (RIC) system is to help consumers and waste recovery facilities identify the different types of materials.
 This facilitates the sorting and recycling process.
-However, the RIC doesn’t necessarily imply that a product or packaging is recyclable.
+However, the RIC doesn’t imply that packaging is recyclable.

-The RIC is a set of equilateral triangles containing a number in the middle and a code below the triangle.
-The numbers and the codes are used to identify the plastic resin out of which the product is made (e.g. 1-PET).
+Specifically, the RIC is a set of equilateral triangles containing a number in the middle and a code below the triangle.
+The numbers and the codes are used to identify the plastic resin out of which the packaging is made (e.g., 1-PET).

-The RIC was developed by the Society of the Plastics Industry (SPI).
-In its original form, the symbols used as part of the RIC consisted of arrows that cycle clockwise to form a triangle that encloses a number.
+The Society of the Plastics Industry (SPI) developed the RIC.
+In its original form, the symbols used as part of the RIC consisted of clockwise chasing arrows to form a triangle that enclosed a number.

-The ASTM (American Society for Testing and Materials) adopted the RIC system under the standard ASTM D7611/D7611M—Standard Practice for Coding Plastic Manufactured Articles for Resin Identification, and in 2013 revised the symbol to avoid misunderstandings on its meaning and use.
+The ASTM (American Society for Testing and Materials) adopted the RIC system under the standard ASTM D7611/D7611M—Standard Practice for Coding Plastic Manufactured Articles for Resin Identification, and in 2013 revised the symbol by changing it to a triangle to avoid misunderstandings on its meaning and use.

 The reason is that the chasing arrows are commonly associated with “recyclable products”, while the goal of the RIC is to identify resin content, not to state if a certain product or packaging is recyclable.